Online companies and retail businesses with important online stores often fixate on improving their conversion rates.

 Responsive exit popups, and other words, should follow the same design principles that you’d use when designing a high-quality website or online shop.

-If your exit-intent popups are responsive and look great, you might increase your conversion rate by between 10% and 15% if you’re lucky, according to Conversion Sciences.
+According to Conversion Sciences, if your exit-intent popups are responsive and look great, you might increase your conversion rate by between 10% and 15% if you’re lucky.

 Conclusion

-As you can see, exit-intent popups are phenomenal tools for boosting conversion rate, improving sales, and getting more email addresses for subscriber newsletters.
+As you can see, exit-intent popups are phenomenal tools for boosting conversion rates, improving sales, and getting more email addresses for subscriber newsletters.

 Create your exit intent pop ups for free.
 Sign up to Poptin today!